Generic Testing Framework & Tool that unifies all types of testing.

-Rally is intended to provide the community with a benchmarking tool that is capable of performing specific, complicated and reproducible test cases on real deployment scenarios.
+Rally is intended to provide a testing framework that is capable to perform specific, complicated and reproducible test cases on real deployment scenarios.

 Rally workflow can be visualized by the following diagram: